cherryramatisdev/theme-sync.vim/README.md

 let g:theme_sync_get_theme_cmd = 'your-script'
 ```

+## To Dos

+- [ ] The neovim support is really bad right now, it's just updating the `background` and not changing the colorscheme

 ## How to contribute

 We welcome pull requests for bug fixes, new features, and improvements.
 To submit a pull request, follow these steps: